trombik/ansible-role-zabbix_server/README.md

 The role overrides the default login password of `Admin`, which can be controlled by `zabbix_server_api_login_password`.

+The example uses many my `ansible` roles, but they are all optional.
+You may use any other roles.

 ## Notes for FreeBSD users

 The role does not work out of box because `zabbix-api` port is not in the